 The location and design of the project would give consideration to the privacy, views, and sunlight on adjoining properties and would foster the orderly and harmonious development and preservation of the public health and welfare of the city and its neighborhoods.
 The project site is an underutilized, largely vacant property at the intersection of two major arterials in a highly urbanized setting.
 Across Road 20 to the north is the Abella residential condominium townhomes complex, which is well buffered from the project site by the roadway, perimeter wall, and site landscaping, to the west across San Pablo Avenue/23rd Street is open space associated with Kennedy Plaza and San Pablo Creek, to the south is San Pablo Creek, and to the east is an existing single-family residence on a property that is zoned R-3, Multi Family Residential.
-This residence will be buffered from the project.
+This residence will be buffered from the project by existing mature landscaping and new perimeter landscaping proposed as part of the project.
 The architectural design of the structure and its colors and materials would also be visually harmonious with surrounding development, landforms, and vegetation.